Portuguese art: Naturalism

 João Rodrigues Vieira studied painting and sculpture at the Academy of Fine Arts under Victor Bastos, Tomás da Anunciação, and Célestin Anatole Calmels.
-A founding member of the Lion Group, he was immortalized in Columbano Bordalo Pinheiro's famous painting The Lion Group, which depicts the artists and writers who gathered at the Leão de Ouro brewery; Vieira is portrayed seated at the far right, with one hand on his waist.
+A founding member of the Grupo do Leão (Lion Group), he was immortalized in Columbano Bordalo Pinheiro's famous painting The Lion Group, which depicts the artists and writers who gathered at the Leão de Ouro brewery; Vieira is portrayed seated at the far right, with one hand on his waist.
 In 1878, he competed at the Universal Exhibition in Paris, presenting a bust titled Flora.
 He actively participated in the group's Modern Painting Exhibitions, starting in 1881, showcasing delicate landscapes, still lifes, and flowers painted with remarkable freshness.
 Notable works include No Fim do Mercado (At the End of the Market in Leiria), Auxilião de Pesca (Fishing assistant), Praia da Nazaré (Nazaré Beach, Palácio Nacional da Ajuda).
 By 1887, he had moved to Coimbra to teach drawing at the University, where he also incorporated local themes into his art.
 His acclaimed work A Orquídea stands out.
 He stopped exhibiting after 1893, the year Silva Porto died.

 Henrique Pinto (Cacilhas, 1852 – Figueiró dos Vinhos, 1912) was a member of the "Grupo do Leão" from its inception.
 Together with José Malhoa and the sculptor José Simões de Almeida (known as "Tio," or uncle), he discovered Figueiró dos Vinhos, a small town that was to inspire many painters and other artists.
 Their collaboration fostered the spirit of the "Naturalist School of Figueiró," characterized by its emphasis on rural and sentimental landscape themes.
 O Fado, José Malhoa's most famous painting, was created in Figueiró.
 Pinto studied at the Lisbon Academy, where he was mentored by Joaquim Gregório Prieto (1833–1907), Tomás José da Anunciação (1818–1879), and José Simões de Almeida Júnior (nicknamed "Sobrinho," or nephew).
 He first exhibited his work in 1874 and made unsuccessful attempts to secure a grant to study abroad in 1874 and 1875.
 Pinto participated in all of the Grupo do Leão's Modern Paintings (1881 to 1888/89).
 In 1885, he was portrayed in Columbano Bordalo Pinheiro's Grupo do Leão, standing in the back row on the far right, between Malhoa and Vaz.
 His painting A Caça aos Taralhões (The Hunting of the Taralhões), purchased by King Carlos in 1891, was later showcased at the Berlin International Exhibition (1896).
 At the Universal Exhibition in Paris (1900), Pinto exhibited A Ceia (The Supper), which disappeared in a shipwreck during its return journey.
 List of his paintings.